Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Critical Features

-CNC machining for bores, datums, sealing faces, threads, and mating features
+CNC machining for bores, datums, sealing faces, threads, mounting points, and mating surfaces

 Quality Scope

-CMM reports, material certs, and RFQ-aligned quality documents for OEM programs
+CMM reports, material certificates, FAI support, and quality documents for OEM sand cast parts

-Engineering Boundary: Not the right fit for Class-A cosmetic surfaces, very thin unsupported walls, or drawings that require tight positional accuracy without post-cast machining.
+Engineering Boundary: Sand casting is not the right fit for Class-A cosmetic surfaces, very thin unsupported walls, or tight positional accuracy requirements unless critical features can be corrected by post-casting CNC machining and verified by inspection.

-Sand casting is a near-net-shape metal casting process in which molten metal is poured into a sand mold to produce large, heavy, or geometrically complex parts.
-It is commonly used for aluminum, iron, and steel components when low tooling cost, alloy flexibility, and post-cast machining on critical features are acceptable within the project requirements.
+Sand casting is a near-net-shape metal casting process in which molten metal is poured into a sand mold to produce large, heavy, complex, or low-volume OEM parts.
+It is commonly used for aluminum, iron, steel, and bronze components when tooling cost, alloy flexibility, wall thickness, structural strength, and post-casting CNC machining are more important than Class-A cosmetic surface quality.

 STEP 02 Mold and core preparation